wpswings/subscriptions-for-woocommerce/README.md

 ### 9)  Integrated with WPS PayPal Payment Gateway
 The customer will need not need to install the WPS PayPal  Payment Gateway plugin separately.
 We have integrated it successfully into our plugin.
 When the user will install our org plugin for the first time.
 Then, this payment gateway will appear as a WPS PayPal Payment in the multi-step form.

-Note: This payment method will only work for US-based PayPal merchant accounts.
+> Note: This payment method will only work for US-based PayPal merchant accounts.

-For previous users, the **wps-paypal** payment option will appear in the payment section of  WooCommerce.
-On enabling this option and entering **Client ID** and **Secret ID**, it will start working as a payment method for purchasing recurring services & products.
+For previous users, the **WPS PayPal Payment** option will appear in the payment section of WooCommerce or go to **WooCommerce→Settings→ Payments→ WPS PayPal**.
+On enabling this option and entering the **Client ID** and **Secret ID**, it will start working as a payment method for purchasing recurring services & products.

 **Visit [**Subscriptions For Woocommerce Documentation**](https://docs.wpswings.com/subscriptions-for-woocommerce/?utm_source=wpswings-subs-doc&utm_medium=subs-github-page&utm_campaign=subscription-doc) and learn more about the features and working of the plugin.**